Resilient Infrastructure

 • The Arnold Drive Bike Lane Project will begin community outreach efforts in the Spring of 2023.

 • The Arnold Drive Bike Lane project has overlap with the Climate Action and Resiliency Strategic Plan Pillar, through SPI’s Bikeable Sonoma County project.
-We were successful in receiving Climate Resiliency funding of $500,000 from the Board on Oct 25, 2022.
+The Board allocated $500,000 in Climate Resiliency funding on Oct 25, 2022for the project.

 • The Mark West Springs Sidewalk project is the result of community coordination in the aftermath of the 2017 fires.